-- (1) (a) Subject to this Act, every person, including a service provider who by virtue of his professional relationship with a financial institution, has access to the books, accounts, records, financial statements or other documents, whether electronically or otherwise, of a financial institution shall - (i) in the case of a director or senior officer, take an oath of confidentiality in the form set out in the First Schedule; - (ii) in the case of a director or service provider who is a nonresident, take an oath of confidentiality before the competent court or authority in the country of residence of the director or service provider, in such form as the central bank may approve; or - (iii) in any other case, make a declaration of confidentiality before the chief executive officer or deputy chief executive officer of the financial institution in the form set out in the Second Schedule, before he begins to perform any duties under the banking laws.
+- (1) (a) Subject to this Act, every person, including a service provider who by virtue of his professional relationship with a financial institution, has access to the books, accounts, records, financial statements or other documents, whether electronically or otherwise, of a financial institution shall - (i) in the case of a director or senior officer, take an oath of confidentiality in the form set out in the First Schedule; - (ii) in the case of a director or service provider who is a non-resident, take an oath of confidentiality before the competent court or authority in the country of residence of the director or service provider, in such form as the central bank may approve; or - (iii) in any other case, make a declaration of confidentiality before the chief executive officer or deputy chief executive officer of the financial institution in the form set out in the Second Schedule, before he begins to perform any duties under the banking laws.

-- (aa) Paragraph (a) shall not apply where a service provider provides a financial institution with a written undertaking signed by its officer in charge and all its employees to the effect that they shall not, during and after their relationship with the financial institution, disclose, directly or indirectly to any person, any information relating to the affairs of any of its customers, including any deposits, borrowings, or transactions or other personal, financial or business affairs, without the written consent of the customer or his personal representative, and the financial institution requires the officer in charge of the service provider to make, on behalf of the service provider and all its employees, the declaration of confidentiality in the form set out in the Second Schedule. - (b) For the purposes of paragraph (a), "professional relationship" means any relationship between a financial institution and a service provider of whom the central bank has been made aware of.
+(aa) Paragraph (a) shall not apply where a service provider provides a financial institution with a written undertaking signed by its officer in charge and all its employees to the effect that they shall not, during and after their relationship with the financial institution, disclose, directly or indirectly to any person, any information relating to the affairs of any of its customers, including any deposits, borrowings, or transactions or other personal, financial or business affairs, without the written consent of the customer or his personal representative, and the financial institution requires the officer in charge of the service provider to make, on behalf of the service provider and all its employees, the declaration of confidentiality in the form set out in the Second Schedule.

+(b) For the purpose of paragraph (a) -